 The Fountain of Youth Legend For centuries the Quest for eternal youth, immortality, or 'just' a prolonged life has been a topic of various myths, legends, and quests.
 The Fountain of Youth is a spring that supposedly restores the youth of anyone who drinks or bathes in its waters.
 Alexander the Great searched for the … Continue reading Activate Your Own Fountain of Youth

-Today France celebrates Bastille Day.
-On 14 July 1789 the people of Paris stormed the Bastille, a fortress prison that held political prisoners jailed by the Royal Government of Louis XVI.
-The taking of the Bastille signaled the beginning of the French Revolution and became a symbol of the collapse of the ancient regime.
-The … Continue reading Happy Bastille Day to All my French Compatriots!
+On 14 July France celebrates Bastille Day, happy Bastille Day!
+In 1789 the people of Paris stormed the Bastille, a fortress prison that held political prisoners jailed by the Royal Government of Louis XVI.
+The taking of the Bastille signaled the beginning of the French Revolution and became a symbol of the collapse of the … Continue reading Happy Bastille Day to All my French Compatriots!

 Where does human behavior come from?
-Behavior comes from our perception about an event or a situation.
+Behavior comes from our perception of an event or a situation.
 Where does perception come from?
 Perception comes from information received, be it from personal experience, newspaper or media.
-It is possible to control human perception, the best way to do this would be to filter or censor the … Continue reading Information and Disinformation – “How Carrots Helped Win World War II”
+If our behaviors are influenced by information, how can we be sure that what we receive is information or disinformation? … Continue reading Information and Disinformation – “How Carrots Helped Win World War II”